Jump to topic

 Everyone processes alcohol differently based on various factors.
 The rate at which your body metabolizes alcohol determines how long it takes for you to get drunk and sober up.

 Most people feel the effects of alcohol in their bodies for approximately 12 hours.
 As their blood alcohol concentration (BAC) rises and decreases, they experience drunkenness that fades into a hangover.
-Many factors affect your BAC, including:
+Many factors affect how long alcohol stays in your system, including:

 - Stomach content when consuming alcoholic drinks